Flat (digital) printing is ideal for printing artwork containing multiple colors. It's also a great way to produce small(er) runs.

 This is the oldest and a truly treasured form of printing.
 In this process, a raised printing plate is inked and then pressed into the paper, leaving behind a beautiful indentation of the artwork.
 It's a feast for the eyes and the fingers.

 Our letterpress printed projects typically use 1 or 2 colors.
 Blind deboss — an impression without ink — is still considered a "color," as it also requires a run through the press.
-Using 3+ colors with letterpress printing is possible, but will be costly (we suggest combining flat and letterpress printing to achieve additional colors).
+Using 3+ colors with letterpress printing is certainly possible and will incur additional costs (we suggest combining flat and letterpress printing to achieve additional colors).

 Turnaround time: Kindly allow 2–4 weeks for this hands-on process.